mozilla/pkipolicy/rootstore/policy.md

 ### 3.4 Compliance Self-Assessments ###

-CA operators with CA certificates capable of issuing working TLS server certificates MUST submit a link to their annual [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) via the CCADB.
-The initial annual self-assessment must be completed and submitted to the CCADB within 90 calendar days from the CA operator's earliest appearing root record "BR Audit Period End Date" that is after December 31, 2022.
-CA operators SHOULD submit the link to their self-assessment at the same time as when they update their audit records (within 455 calendar days after the CA operator's earliest appearing root record's "BR Audit Period End Date" for the preceding audit period).
-CA operators SHOULD use the latest available version of the CCADB self-assessment template.
-CA operators MUST NOT use a version of the self-assessment template that has been superseded by more than 90 calendar days before their submission.
+CA operators with CA certificates capable of issuing working TLS server certificates MUST perform a [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) annually and provide a link to their self-assessment within 90 days of the audit period end date of their annual BR audit statement ("BR Audit Period End Date" in the CCADB), for "BR Audit Period End Dates" after September 1, 2023.
+CA operators SHOULD submit the link to their self-assessment at the same time as when they update their audit statements for their root CA certificates in a [CCADB Case](https://www.ccadb.org/cas/updates).
+CA operators SHOULD use the latest available version of the[Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) template, and MUST NOT use a version of the self-assessment template that has been superseded by more than 90 calendar days before their submission.

 ## 4. Common CA Database ##

 Mozilla manages its root store using the Common CA Database (CCADB).
-CA operators with certificates in Mozilla’s root store MUST use the CCADB, and are bound by the latest published version of the [Common CCADB Policy][CCADB-Policy], which is incorporated here by reference.
+CA operators with certificates in Mozilla’s root store MUST use the CCADB, and are bound by the latest published version of the [CCADB Policy][CCADB-Policy], which is incorporated here by reference.

-When required by the CCADB Policy, Mozilla’s root store may be contacted [by email][Email-Us].

 Mozilla has requirements for the use of the CCADB above and beyond those in the CCADB Policy, as indicated below in this section 4.

 ### 4.1 Additional Requirements ###

-* CA operators with intermediate CA certificates that are capable of issuing TLS certificates chaining up to root certificates in Mozilla's root store SHALL populate the CCADB fields under "Pertaining to Certificates Issued by This CA" with either the CRL Distribution Point for the "Full CRL Issued By This CA" or a "JSON Array of Partitioned CRLs" within 7 days of such intermediate CA issuing its first certificate;
+* CA operators with intermediate CA certificates that are capable of issuing TLS certificates chaining up to root certificates in Mozilla's root store SHALL populate the "Pertaining to Certificates Issued by This CA" section of the CCADB records corresponding to those intermediate CA certificates with either the CRL Distribution Point for the "Full CRL Issued By This CA" or a "JSON Array of Partitioned CRLs" within 7 days of such intermediate CA issuing its first certificate;
 * Each CRL referenced by the JSON Array of Partitioned CRLs MUST contain a critical Issuing Distribution Point extension as described in section 6.1.2; *and*
 * if the revocation of an intermediate certificate chaining up to a root in Mozilla’s root store is due to a security concern, as well as performing the